OlexiyChornovil/flinkProject/README.md

 - Count the amount of Retweets for a tweet
 - Count of Words in a tweet

+Update: I created an additional metric, which calculates the amount of words and the amount of hashtags in the tweet named TwitterBatchHashtagCoutPerWordCount.
+This one is basically used in order to be able to process regression on already calculated data and to not recalculate the batch.

 All these metrics are applied to the tweets, that contain one of the following Hashtags:
 -  "china"
 -  "usa"